New Adventures for 2021/22 in the Southern Ocean

 The continent’s greatest threat is global warming and climate change.
 The Antarctic Peninsula is the fastest warming region in the world and the polar regions in general experience more rapid and severe change compared to other places on Earth.

-Antarctica may seem so remote and out of sight, yet it is contributing to huge global processes in the atmosphere and the oceans.
+Climate change in Antarctica may seem so remote and out of sight, yet it is contributing to huge global processes in the atmosphere and the oceans.
 Everything we do back at home matters in the collective bigger picture.
 If you can educate yourself on the issues, look into the current research (see The Fifth Assessment Report of the United Nations Intergovernmental Panel on Climate Change) and start making any small changes, do it.
 How can you have a smaller energy footprint in your daily life?
 How can you get involved in environmentally friendly causes?
 Can you influence your politicians in these matters?
 Can you innovate your business, businesses you work for, or the development of new technology?
 Can you educate the younger generations?
 All of these small actions add up to big change.
 Just start somewhere.

 Ready to Start Planning?